adamjuhasz/documentation/my-first-bot.md

 ---
 # Add some jazz
 Next lets do some test driven development and test some new functionality.
-We'll add a prompt so that a new user knows
+We'll add a greeting so that a new user knows what to do.